Adebank/alx-pre_course/README.md

-Being a software engineer is fun, this is my first repository
+I love to code. this is my first repo.